usnistgov/oscal-xproc3/README.md

 ### Innovations

-As of mid-2024, we believe some aspects of this initiative are innovative or at least unusual, even if they have been foreseen for a long time.
-Please let us know of relevant prior art, or independent invention, especially if it pre-empts our work here.
+As of mid-2024, we believe some aspects of this initiative are innovative or unusual, even as it stands on foundations laid by others.
+Please let us know of relevant prior art, or independent invention, especially if it anticipates the work here.

 #### Pipelines for &ldquo;self setup&rdquo;

 After a single script is run to download and unpack, all setup and configuration is done with pipelines.
-Like all XProc pipelines, these are available, enabling the developer or user to override or customize the setup easily, or to perform it manually.
+Like all XProc pipelines in the repo these can be edited or adjusted, enabling the developer or user to override or customize the setup easily, or to perform it manually.

 #### XProc 3.0-based CI/CD